How to use PrEP

-Using daily PrEP is as simple as taking one PrEP pill per day, every day.
+Using daily PrEP is as simple as taking one PrEP pill a day, every day.
 It doesn't matter what time of day you take your PrEP pill and it's OK if it's not exactly the same time every day.
-Just be sure to take one PrEP pill once every 24 hours.
+Just be sure to take one PrEP pill every 24 hours.

-For people having anal sex, PrEP still offers extremely high levels of protection, even if you miss one dose.
-However, if you're missing more than one dose and taking less than four pills per week, PrEP may not be able to offer protection against HIV.
+For people having anal sex, PrEP still offers extremely high levels of protection even if you miss one dose.
+However, if you're missing more than one dose and taking less than 4 pills per week, PrEP may not be able to protect you against HIV.

 If you want to take a break or discontinue daily PrEP for any reason, it's recommended to consult your doctor first.

 Using on-demand PrEP involves:

 taking a double dose (2 pills) between 2 and 24 hours before sex; then

 taking one more pill 24 hours after the first dose; then

 taking one final pill 24 hours after the second dose